SomeWeekendReading/someweekendreading.github.io/_posts/2022-05-01-covid-2-americas.md

 You might, with some reason, accuse me of being a proud New Englander.
 The Northeast is my home, for 45+ years now.
 I _am_ happy to live here.
-As a card-carrying member of the classic liberal intellectual east coast elite, I'm not particularly happy about the South and its politics.  _But I do not want those people to die!_
+As a card-carrying member of the classic liberal intellectual East Coast elite, I'm not particularly happy about the South and its politics.  _But I do not want those people to die!_

 Add up the butcher's bill: 316,234 avoidable deaths, 62% of which were in the South.